Ankr-network/game-unity-sdk/Docs/migration-to-0.6.0.md

 ### 5. `IWalletConnectCommunicator.Send` generic method properties are now restricted to `IIdentifiable` and `IErrorHolder` interfaces

 This is done to make both `WalletConnect` and `WalletConnect2` comply with the same `IWalletConnectCommunicator` interface.

+### 6. AnkrSDK renamed to MirageSDK

+Since the our web3 gaming platform name is Mirage we decided to rename this SDK to MirageSDK.
+Which leads to renaming of all of the namespaces and class names containing "Ankr" substring in them.